 - The services and programs offered by the organization must directly relate to the University and organization missions.

 - The mission, services, and activities of the organization should be different from any other recognized student organization.

 - Proposed organizations that are formed for commercial purposes or primarily for the financial benefit of an external corporation or organization will not be recognized.

-- Sororities and fraternities must be affiliated with a national organization; as part of the formation process they must be affiliated with one of Elon’s existing governing councils (Interfraternity Council, National Pan-Hellenic Council, or Panhellenic Association) and have completed the appropriate expansion process.
+- Sororities and fraternities must be affiliated with a national organization; as part of the formation process they may be affiliated with one of Elon’s existing governing councils (Interfraternity Council, National Pan-Hellenic Council, or Panhellenic Association) and have completed the appropriate expansion process.

 - A full-time faculty or staff member of the University must be in agreement to serve as the organization’s advisor.

 - The organization must have a notable pool of interested members, a workable leadership structure, and democratic officer election processes established.

 Student Involvement assists in establishing new organizations.
 Here is the step-by-step new organization development process: